rostaresearch/unbinding/README.md

     └── traj_0.restart.xsc
 ```

-##### B. Distances Selection Process / Unbinding initial trajectory
+### B. Unbinding Iteration

-4. Unbinding simulation iteratively
-The script analyses the trajectory obtained from the previous step and calculate distances
+7. The script analyses the trajectory obtained from the previous step and calculate distances
 to be included or excluded in the CVs.
     ```bash
     python main.py